Iftikhar Ahmed (cricketer): T20 franchise career

 In September 2018, he was named in Kandahar's squad in the first edition of the Afghanistan Premier League tournament.

 In January 2023, while playing for Fortune Barishal in the 2022–23 Bangladesh Premier League, he hit his maiden T20 century.

 In Season 9 of HBL PSL Iftikhar will be the part of Multan Sultans.

 He was signed to play for Rangpur Riders in the 2025 Bangladesh Premier League.
 He was also selected to play for Guyana Amazon Warriors in the 2025 Caribbean Premier League.

+In the 2026 HBL Pakistan Super League player auction, Ahmed was signed by Peshawar Zalmi for PKR 1.8 crore.

 International career

 He was the top-scorer for Pakistan A in their two-day match against England in October 2015.
 He made his One Day International debut on 13 November 2015 during the same tour.
 He made his Test debut against England on 11 August 2016.

 He was initially selected in Pakistan's squad for the 2016 ICC World Twenty20 tournament, but he was later dropped due to poor form.
 However, he made his Twenty20 International debut for Pakistan against Sri Lanka in the 2016 Asia Cup on 4 March 2016.

 In September 2019, he was included in the 16-man squad for Pakistan's series against Sri Lanka.
 He was one of three players who were called back to the team.
 In May 2020, the Pakistan Cricket Board (PCB) awarded him with a central contract ahead of the 2020–21 season.

 In June 2020, he was named in a 29-man squad for Pakistan's tour to England during the COVID-19 pandemic.
 On 1 November 2020, in the second match against Zimbabwe, Iftikhar took his first five-wicket haul in ODI cricket.

 In May 2024, he was named in Pakistan’s squad for the 2024 ICC Men's T20 World Cup tournament.